winitzki/scall/tutorial/programming_dhall.md

   }
 ```

+#### Functor composition of monads

+We have seen that transformers for `Optional`, `Either`, and `Writer` monads work by composing the foreign monad inside the base monad.
+But it is generally not true that a functor composition of two monads is again a monad.
+To see why,

+TODO: expand on swap and its laws

+There are only some specific cases when

 #### State monad

 The "state monad" is the type constructor `State S a = S → Pair S a`, where `S` is a fixed type.